 The quality of the path declines only slightly, but some parts are steep.
 We sometimes question which way to choose when the path forks.
 Our map helps immensely to choose the best option.
-The trail is long, but widens when the slope flattens.
+The trail is long but widens when the slope flattens.

 We arrive in Cachaço at 14:45.
-Where our trail connects to the main road of the island, a disturbed-looking cow trots by as if it has business to do.
+Where our trail connects to the main road of the island, a disturbed-looking cow trots by as if it has errands to run.
 We turn left towards the center of the town, looking for food or a cold drink.
 We encounter a bunch of loud, possibly drunk people near a house that stands out from all the others.
 On my map, it says we’re next to hotel Ka Dencho, but it doesn’t look like something you’d find online.
 We enter a shop before the village’s church and buy two cold drinks from a young man.

 Outside, the argument among the villagers seemed to have become more heated.
 We politely say hi to everyone as we pass by the situation.
 We return to the place where we entered the road and occupy a comfortable flat space on the roadside wall.
 A donkey follows the path the cow took towards a certain house.
 The pack animals seem to understand better what’s going on than we.
-Knowing that Jonas is done with walking for the day, I open a game of Minesweeper on my phone as we wait for something to happen.
+Knowing that Jonas is done walking for the day, I open a game of Minesweeper on my phone as we wait for something to happen.

 We wait in the shadow, as absolutely nothing happens.